How to Paint Over Oil Based Paint

 Choose the Right Finish

-In addition to choosing a paint color, there are finishes you can choose from as well.
+In addition to choosing a paint color, there are multiple paint finishes to choose from.
 Your choice of finish will depend on which rooms you’re painting, the finish that you are painting over, the style, or the overall feel of the home.

-Now that you know how to apply Sherwin Williams paint types over oil-based paint, you can decide whether you want to go the DIY route or hire a professional.
+Now that you know how to paint over oil-based paint, you can decide whether you want to go the DIY route or hire a professional.